sonic-net/SONiC/doc/mclag/MCLAG_Enhancements_HLD.md

 8. MclagSyncd updates MAC addresses learned from peer MCLAG node to new  MCLAG FDB table .
 9. FdbOrch registers for new MCLAG FDB table updates to process MAC updates from peer MCLAG node, ISOGRP Orch process new updates from MclagSyncd.
 10. FdbOrch updates remote MAC addresses with new SAI attribute not to age them out.
-11. Syncd gets the ICCP learned remote MAC addresses with new SAI attribute SAI_FDB_ENTRY_TYPE_STATIC_MACMOVE set .
+11. Syncd gets the ICCP learned remote MAC addresses with new SAI attribute SAI_FDB_ENTRY_ATTR_ALLOW_MAC_MOVE set .
 12. Syncd programs the remote MAC to HW
 14. FdbOrch update the MAC address to STATE_DB MCLAG REMOTE FDB Table.
 15. FdbSycd gets the MAC updates from STATE_DB MCLAG REMOTE FDB Table.